2004 United States presidential election in Pennsylvania: Advertising and visits

-Bush campaigned heavily in the state and dropped by here over 20 times in 2004.
-But it wasn't enough to swing the undecided voters as Kerry won the state's electors with almost 51% of the vote, slightly higher than Gore.
+President Bush campaigned heavily and visited the state of Pennsylvania over twenty times in 2004.
+It was not enough to flip the state, as John Kerry won the undecided Pennsylvanians.
+He won the state's electors with almost 51% of the vote, outperforming Vice President Al Gore's performance four years earlier.

 Analysis

 This Kerry victory can be attributed to the overwhelmingly Democratic cities of Philadelphia, Pittsburgh, and Erie.
-Although Kerry-held cities which voted for the Senator by narrow margins assisted him in advancing his margin over President Bush, many political analysts underscored the fact that if Philadelphia were excluded, President George W. Bush would have won Pennsylvania by a fairly slim margin, with 2,663,748 versus 2,395,890 for Kerry.
+Although Kerry-held cities that voted for the Senator by narrow margins assisted him in advancing his margin over President Bush, many political analysts underscored the fact that if Philadelphia were excluded, President George W. Bush would have won Pennsylvania by a fairly slim margin, with 2,663,748 versus 2,395,890 for Kerry.
 Although Pennsylvania is closely divided in most elections, it did not vote Republican in a presidential election from 1992 to 2012.

 Philadelphia and Pittsburgh were the biggest contributors to Kerry's victory in Pennsylvania.
 However, many independents in suburban Philadelphia counties (Bucks, Delaware, Montgomery, and somewhat in Chester) voted for Kerry, which may well have been the deciding factor.
 Kerry also had narrow margins of victory around cities like Allentown, Scranton, Erie, and the traditionally Democratic Pittsburgh suburbs; he also garnered many votes in certain rural areas such as parts of the Poconos and the Laurel Highlands, and in cities like Reading, Johnstown, Harrisburg, and State College.
-Bush's margins were extremely large in Central Pennsylvania and the sparsely populated Northern Tier, with traditional GOP cities such as Lancaster, Lebanon, York, Altoona, Huntingdon, and Williamsport strongly throwing their support behind him.
-This area, along with rural western Maryland, was clearly the most conservative in the Northeast.
+Bush's margins were extremely large in central Pennsylvania and the sparsely populated Northern Tier, with traditional GOP cities such as Lancaster, Lebanon, York, Altoona, Huntingdon, and Williamsport strongly throwing their support behind him.
+This area, along with rural western Maryland, was the most conservative in the Mid-Atlantic.

-As of the 2024, this is the last presidential election that the Democratic candidate won any county bordering Allegheny County, namely Washington County, Beaver County and Fayette County.
-This is also the last election in which Dauphin County, Centre County, and Monroe County voted for the Republican candidate.
+As of the 2024, this is the last presidential election that the Democratic candidate won Washington County, Beaver County and Fayette County.
+This is also the last election in which Dauphin County and Centre County voted for the Republican candidate.
 This is also the last time that Chester County gave a majority to a Republican, although Mitt Romney did win the county with a plurality in 2012.
+This is the last time Democrats won a majority of congressional districts in the state.